Today I want talk about one of my favourite topic:Wordpress and in particular WordPress themes!

 But if you want to include ads in the “layout” of your blog, you want to make sure the theme supports monetisation.

-Read carefully the features to make sure you can add sidebars (for example you should avoid only fullwidth theme) or text widgets (where you can paste in the ad code).
+Read carefully the features to make sure the theme has got sidebars (for example you should avoid only fullwidth theme) or text widgets (where you can paste the ad code in).

 4. Read the reviews

-It can be the best ever design that you found, but if the reviews show lack in support, customisation or any other issue.. stay away!!
+It can be the best design ever that you found around, but if the reviews show lack in support, customisation or any other issue.. stay away!!

 As I said before, because you are buying a theme that is going to last for the next 2-3 years you want value.

-I’ve done a list for you of blog themes rated with 4 stars and more to simplify the choice 🙂 Have a look in here.
+I’ve done a list of blogging themes rated with 4 stars and more to simplify the choice.
+Click here to have a look.
 There are some great design starting as little as $29.

 You get what you pay.